jaisonsantos/state-tax-wizard-44/docs/security/ui-guide.md

 ## Settings & security
 - The **Rules & Settings** header now includes a security note reminding operators that `/v1/fees/apply` requires signed requests and points to `docs/security/hmac.md` for integration details.
 - The settings summary displays the most recent HMAC rotation timestamp beneath the plan badge so admins can confirm when secrets were refreshed.
+- A **Rotate HMAC Secret** button appears in the security card.
+When clicked it surfaces a copy-once alert with the new secret and disables the action while rotation is in flight.
 - Playground error toasts map HMAC failure codes (`invalid_signature`, `replay_detected`, `stale_timestamp`) to actionable copy encouraging nonce rotation or clock sync.

 ## Account menu & logout